dkfz-unite/unite-psi-env/README.md

 - _configure.sh_ - host environment configuration script.

 ### Secrets
-Secrets reuired to connect to github docker registry are located in **add-registry.sh** file:
+Secrets reuired to configure image build process are located in **config.json** file:
-- _ghb_usr_ - Github user name, used to connect to github docker registry.
+- _github.user_ - Github user name, used to connect to github docker registry.
-- _ghb_tkn_ - Github user development (with all repository permissions), used to authorize github user.
+- _github.token_ - Github user development (with all repository permissions), used to authorize github user.
+- _source.path_ - Path to the source code directory, used to build the docker image.

 Secrets required to configure the application are stored in **.env** file:
-- _JWT_KEY_ - 32 bit **API** key, used for authorization purposes.
 - _LDAP_SERVER_ - **LDAP Server Url** used to connect to Active Directory LDAP server for AD-User authentication.
 - _LDAP_PORT_ - **LDAP Port** used to connect to Active Directory LDAP server.
 If it is not needed it can be left blank ("").
 - _LDAP_SERVICE_USER_RNA_ - **LDAP Service User RNA** relative distinguished name of the service user that has access to the LDAP server in order to authenticate other user credentials.